vuex-orm/plugin-graphql/docs/guide/custom-queries/README.md

 record is requests by looking in the arguments hash if there is a `id` field and respectively setups the query.

 A model related custom mutation is always tied to the model, so the plugin expects the return value of the custom query is of the model type.
-In this example that means, that Vuex-ORM-Apollo expects that the `upvotePost` mutation is of type `Post`.
+In this example that means, that Vuex-ORM-GraphQL expects that the `upvotePost` mutation is of type `Post`.

 This generates the following query: